enricodangelo/ptc_test/README.md

 Only the _API_ component of the system has been implemented in this poc, the storage layer as well as the external services are mocked with classes.

+_JobService_ and _BlobService_ mocks are implemented to return errors randomly, as well as different valid expected values.

 ### Further work

 - queue (now comm is sync)